ricklove/rick-love-master/code/blog-content/posts/2020-10-13-typescript-any-is-evil/typescript-any-is-evil.md

 ##### Side Note: null vs undefined

 On the difference between `undefined` and `null`.
-They should be treated the same logically in your code, but I do sometimes use them to distinguish intent in the code:
+They should be treated the same logically in your code.

+However, I do sometimes use them to distinguish intent in the code:

-- `null` to indicate an empty value (especially when setting a non-optional value to default)
-- `undefined` to indicate a missing optional value
+- `undefined` to indicate an empty optional field - i.e. it doesn't exist and that's normal
+- `null` to indicate the default value - i.e. an object that normally should have value, but is not initialized yet

+However, those differences are subtle and it may be better to just use undefined for everything.
+Logically they should be treated the same in most cases.

-The only place I have seen a logical difference between them is when updating an object in a storage system: `undefined` could mean ignore the field and `null` could mean reset that field.
+In fact, the only place I have seen a logical difference between them is when updating an object in a storage system:

+- `undefined` could mean ignore the field (no change)
+- `null` could mean reset that field (remove the value)

+However, that pattern is likely to introduce bugs so be careful.
+Thankfully, typescript keeps track of each and allows you to specify if one or the other is required.

 #### Union Types

-Now we are starting to actually use Typescript's power.
+With union types, we are starting to use Typescript's real power.

-A union type is essentially the or `|` operator for types: i.e. it's a type that could has multiple posibilities.
+A union type is essentially the or operator (`|`) for types: i.e. it's a type that could be any of multiple types.

 Typescript handles union types like a pro.
-It understands all the runtime operations that could limit the type.
+It understands all the runtime operations that could constrain a type and protects you from mistakes.
 For example, an `if` statement can be used to constrain the type to a specific possibility.

 In the below example, `keyOrObject` could be a `string`, `number`, `null`/`undefined`, or an object with one of many possible id fields.